aleen42/PersonalWiki/post/invalidate_update/invalidate_update.md

 - The CSS is allowed to be cached by browsers and intermediate caches (e.g. a CDN), and is set to expire in 1 year.
 Note that we can use the “far future expires” of 1 year safely because we embed the file fingerprint its filename: if the CSS is updated, the URL will change as well.
 - The JavaScript is also set to expire in 1 year, but is marked as private, perhaps because it contains some private user data that the CDN shouldn’t cache.
 - The image is cached without a version or unique fingerprint and is set to expire in 1 day.

+The combination of ETag, Cache-Control, and unique URLs allows us to deliver the best of all worlds: long-lived expiry times, control over where the response can be cached, and on-demand updates.